 - Strong problem solver and collaborative thinker.

 Non-exempt Hourly Employee – $17-$19/ hour.

 Please send cover letter, resume (including relevant coursework and design portfolio) by June 4, 2021 to:

 Subject Line: ATTN: Social Impact Design Fellowship

 429 Fourth Avenue, Suite 1900

 Pittsburgh, PA 15219

 No phone calls please.
-Position will remain open until December 31, 2020 or until filled.
+Position is open until filled.

 NEIGHBORHOOD ALLIES IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY AND INCLUSION.